(Re)Imagine

 In this fast-paced and ever-changing business and macroeconomic environment, knowing the true value of your business is extremely important.
 Business valuation is the process of determining the economic value of a business or company.
 The process includes assessing the company’s financial health, assets, liabilities, market position and potential for growth to establish a fair and reasonable value.

 Knowing the true value of a business is not always easy for an owner or its stakeholders.
-Business owners are likely to be biased while valuing their own businesses due to emotional attachment, lack of objectivity, financial interest and limited skillset.
+Business owners are likely to be biased when valuing their own businesses due to emotional attachment, lack of objectivity, financial interest and limited skillset.
 This is where independent valuation comes into play.
-An independent valuation of the business can help determine its true value, provide a baseline to better understand the company’s position, progress, prospects, value enhancement, succession plan, mergers and acquisitions, etc. Businesses often employ valuation services of a third party for new transactions, paying taxes, changes in ownership and other events to ensure fairness and accuracy and for proper oversight of fiduciary duties.
+An independent valuation of the business can help determine its true value and provide a baseline to better understand the company’s position, progress, prospects, value enhancement, succession plan, mergers and acquisitions (M&A), etc. Businesses often employ valuation services of a third party for new transactions, paying taxes, changes in ownership and other events to ensure fairness and accuracy and for proper oversight of fiduciary duties.

 Simply put, it is important to have an independent third-party valuation periodically in order to be up to date with the value of the business amid an ever-changing business environment, to ensure being better equipped to make smart business decisions.
 Third-party valuation services provide an independent and unbiased opinion that business owners/stakeholders may miss.
 A business appraiser not only offers specialised knowledge of conducting valuations but also provides valuable insights on industry trends and their effects on the company's value.